 Boards must be aware of the following:

 Direct assessment programs are instructional programs that use direct assessment rather than credit hours or clock hours to measure student learning.
-Many information technology certification programs use this method
+Many information technology certification programs use this method.

-If direct assessment training is self-paced, Boards must understand a specific program’s participation requirements to ensure that training benchmarks and time frames are properly established
+If direct assessment training is self-paced, Boards must understand a specific program’s participation requirements to ensure that training benchmarks and time frames are properly established.

-Direct assessment training can be conducted through distance learning or through a campus-based program
+Direct assessment training can be conducted through distance learning or through a campus-based program.

-Assessments can take the form of tests, embedded assignments, course activities, or competence interviews
+Assessments can take the form of tests, embedded assignments, course activities, or competence interviews.

 Assessments must be passed successfully prior to progressing to the next training module.